-The Embassy of the United States of America in Suriname is pleased to announce the Hubert Humphrey Program 2022 competition, for mid-career professionals with demonstrated leadership potential for a year of non-degree graduate-level study, leadership development, and substantive professional collaboration with U.S. counterparts during the 2022-2023 academic year.
+The Embassy of the United States of America in Suriname is pleased to announce the Hubert Humphrey Program 2023 competition, for mid-career professionals in leadership positions who have demonstrated a commitment to public service and the potential for professional advancement for a year of non-degree graduate-level study, leadership development, and substantive professional collaboration with U.S. counterparts during the 2023-2024 academic year.

 Humphrey Fellows are selected based on their potential for leadership and their commitment to public service in either the public or private sector.
 The Program awards a certificate from the U.S. Government but it is not designed to deliver an advanced degree.
 As a non-degree program, the Fellowship offers valuable opportunities for professional development through selected university courses, conferences, networking, and practical work experiences.
 The program will be funded for one academic year, pending: a successful application for a J-1 visa; receipt of medical clearance; and availability of funds.

 YOU’RE ELIGIBLE IF YOU HAVE:

 - Completed your BA studies by the start of the grant